 The FCA is managed by The Impact Facility, who acts as the permanent Secretariat of the alliance.
 Supporting and coordinating the work of other FCA members, local implementing partners and a growing partner network, we maintain a permanent presence in Kolwezi, the capital of Lualaba Province.
-We also have a presence in Kinshasa to ensure frequent and
+We also have a presence in Kinshasa to ensure frequent and meaningful engagement with relevant government authorities and other key stakeholders at a national level.
+An international team augments the capacity of our colleagues in Kolwezi with our Congolese team supported by an international team based in East Africa and Europe and headed by Executive Director Assheton Carter.

-Executive Director
+Assheton Carter Executive Director